-A 2020 report by CyberEdge Group includes responses from information security professionals in various regions across the globe.
-It found that over 81.1 percent of French organizations experienced a successful cyber attack within a 12-month period.
-This was around the middle of the pack with companies in Mexico being the hardest hit and those in Turkey being the least likely to have dealt with an attack.
+A 2022 report by CyberEdge Group includes responses from information security professionals in various regions across the globe.
+It found that 89.3 percent of French organizations experienced a successful cyber attack within a 12-month period.
+This was around up from 81.1 percent in 2020, but only the middle of the pack globally, with companies in Colombia being the hardest hit and those in Turkey being the least likely to have dealt with an attack.

-The CyberEdge report honed in on ransomware and revealed that around 60 percent of French businesses had been targeted with a ransomware attack within the year prior to the study.
+The CyberEdge report honed in on ransomware and revealed that around 65 percent of French businesses had been targeted with a ransomware attack within the year prior to the study.
 Again, this was around average.
-Chinese companies (76 percent) were the most popular ransomware targets while Japanese organizations (36.7 percent) were the least likely to see such attacks.
+Chinese companies (89.6 percent) were the most popular ransomware targets while Turkish organizations (44.9 percent) were the least likely to see such attacks.

 3. Companies in France allocate around 10% of their IT budget to security initiatives

 Another key indicator covered by CyberEdge is the portion of their IT budget companies spend on security.
-For French businesses, this figure is 10.6 percent, which is lower than any country in the study except Japan where the figure is about the same.
-That said, it’s not that far below the global average of 12.8 percent.
+For French businesses, this figure is 10.7 percent, which is lower than any country in the study.
+That said, it’s not that far below the global average of 12.7 percent.

-One more interesting statistic provided by CyberEdge tells us about the interest of organizations in machine learning and AI characteristics in security products.
-Over 80 percent of French countries are interested in these technologies, which is about average compared to other countries in the study.
+One more interesting statistic provided by CyberEdge tells us about the interest of organizations in cloud-based security solutions.
+Only around 32.3 percent of French companies rely on these, which is the third-lowest of all countries studied (after Germany and China).

-6. More than half of French organizations were hit by ransomware in 2020
+6. Almost three quarters of French organizations were hit by ransomware in 2022

 It was also interesting to discover how many companies paid the ransom.
-Just 19 percent of firms went ahead with payment in France, which is below the global average of 26 percent.
+Just 19 percent of firms went ahead with payment in France in 2020, which was below the global average of 26 percent.
 The winners here appeared to be Spain and Italy where the portion of companies handing over ransom payments was four percent and six percent, respectively.

-9. The average cost of a ransomware attack in France was over $470,000
+9. The average cost of a ransomware attack in France is almost $300,000

 Of course, ransom payments aren’t the only costs associated with ransomware attacks, and the remediation of such incidents can be expensive.
-On average, a ransomware attack costs French organizations $474,477.95.
-This is almost double what companies in the Czech Republic pay ($260,975.12) but is well below the global average of around $750,000.
+On average, a ransomware attack costs French organizations $297,011.

-The Hiscox Cyber Readiness Report 2021 delves a little deeper into cyber insurance and found that only 27 percent of French companies have standalone cyber insurance policies.
+The Hiscox Cyber Readiness Report 2021 delves a little deeper into cyber insurance and found that only 27 percent of French companies had standalone cyber insurance policies in 2021.
 This implies that many companies simply roll it into their business insurance policies.
 While any cyber insurance is better than none, standalone policies tend to be more comprehensive.